BhabishyaKC/product-cart/README.md

 # product-cart
 Only UI of a product cart  built using react.
+I designed this while studying react.
+But i decided to push it into my git repo.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).